canonical/data-platform-benchmark-env/README.md

 Also, leave standard meta-arguments in the bundle as it will be used as a template for the deployments.

+## Where my new Terraform module goes?

+Here is the step-by-step to add your new module to the right place:
+1) Is it juju-related?
+If not, then add to utils (e.g. how to setup a proxy or sshuttle)
+2) Is it to create a new cloud env?
+Use cloud_providers/ 2.1) Is it to create a new cloud basic env (e.g. a new VPC), bootstrap a controller or add a new model? -> use the setup/, bootstrap/ and add_model/ respectively
+2.2) Is it how to create a new k8s cluster on top of a given cloud (e.g. GKE, EKS)?
+Then use k8s/
+3) Is it to deploy an app, independent of any cloud?
+Then, use "stacks/"
+4) Is it to deploy an app, dependent of a given cloud?
+Then, use "cloud_providers/<cloud>/apps" (e.g. aws-integrator in charmed-k8s)
+5) Nothing of the above, you've just built a new terraform to bootstrap and do a bunch of things on top of all this --> examples/

 # TODOs

 * Sshuttle should check if sudo is enabled without password, fail otherwise